emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         .. mps::

-            An alignment must be a positive power of 2.
+            An alignment is represented by the unsigned integral type :c:type:`mps_align_t`.
+It must be a positive power of 2.

     alive